Accelerating Asynchronous Federated Learning Convergence via Opportunistic Mobile Relaying: Convergence Analysis

-Let $Q_u(\theta, \Theta)$ (and $Q_d(\omega, \Omega)$) be the probability that at least one semi-qualified uploading (download) relay is met in an uploading (download) search interval with length $\Theta - \theta$ (and $\Omega - \omega$).
-They are characterized as follows \begin{proposition} Assuming sufficiently many clients in the system and that clients meet each other uniformly randomly.
-Let $P_\text{int}(\cdot)$ be the distribution of server meeting intervals.
-Then $Q_u(\theta, \Theta) = 1 - \prod_{t=0}^{\Theta - \theta}(1 - \rho q_u(\Theta - \theta - t))$ and $Q_d(\omega, \Omega) = 1 - \prod_{t=0}^{\Omega - \omega}(1 - \rho q_d(t))$, where $q_u(\cdot)$ and $q_d(\cdot)$ are distributions computed based on $P_\text{int}(\cdot)$. \end{proposition} Proposition \ref{lem:meeting_prob} states an intuitive result that one should use a larger search interval to increase the probability of meeting a semi-qualified relay.
+Proposition \ref{lem:meeting_prob} states an intuitive result that one should use a larger search interval to increase the probability of meeting a semi-qualified relay.
 This, however, is not desirable for lowering the convergence bound according to Proposition \ref{prop:timing}.
-This is exactly where mobility can help improving the FL convergence: by increasing the mobility level $\rho$, a shorter search interval $\Theta - \theta$ (or $\Omega - \omega$) can be used to achieve the same $Q_u$ (or $Q_d$), but a smaller $C$ (or $D$) is obtained.
-In fact, by relaxing the constraint that a client can only meet one other client at a time slot, with sufficiently many clients in the system, both $Q_u$ and $Q_d$ can approach 1 even if the search interval is just one slot when the system mobility level is infinity (i.e., clients meet every other client at every time slot).
+This is exactly where mobility can help improving the FL convergence: by increasing the {client-client meeting rate} $\rho$, a shorter search interval $\Theta - \theta$ (or $\Omega - \omega$) can be used to achieve the same $Q_u$ (or $Q_d$), but a smaller $C$ (or $D$) is obtained.
+In fact, by relaxing the constraint that a client can only meet one other client at a time slot, with sufficiently many clients in the system, both $Q_u$ and $Q_d$ can approach 1 even if the search interval is just one slot.